JSilvas/RealityQuestPodcast/content/categories/about-awake.md

 ---
-name: About Awake
+name: About Us
 image: /logo.svg
 ---
-All about the Awake Nuxt Template
+Everything you'd ever want to know about Reality Quest